Car Insurance Arbitration: What It Is and How It Works

 How do I know if my car insurance policy has an arbitration clause?

 Look for sections labeled "Dispute Resolution," "Arbitration," or "Suits Against Us" in your policy documents.
 These sections will outline the conditions under which arbitration applies, whether it is binding or non-binding, and how the arbitrator is selected.
 If you're unsure, contact your insurer or an independent insurance agent for clarification.
+You can also contact your state's department of insurance if you believe a mandatory arbitration clause is being used unfairly or outside the permitted scope of state law.

 Compare Car Insurance Rates in Ohio